dmptrluke/django-published/README.md

 ## Fieldsets

-There are two ways to include the gatekeeper fields using the `add_to_fieldsets` method:
+There are two ways to include the *django-published* fields using the `add_to_fieldsets` method:

 ### As a separate section